llm-proxy/llm-proxy/README.md

 ### Installation

 With pip:

 ```shell
 pip install proxyllm
 ```

 With poetry:

 ```shell
 poetry add proxyllm
 ```

 Run the install script for the default configuration file:

 ```shell
 config --default-config
 ```

 If you prefer poetry:

 ```shell
 poetry run config --default-config
 ```

-> If the installation script does not work, you can visit the [repo](https://github.com/llm-proxy/llm-proxy/blob/main/llmproxy.config.yml) to grab a copy manually.
+> If the installation scripts do not work, you can visit the [repo](https://github.com/llm-proxy/llm-proxy/blob/main/llmproxy.config.yml) to grab a copy manually.

+**Note:**

-> Ensure that you have all of your API keys for each respective provider in the .env file (You can utilize the .env.example for reference)
+- Ensure that you have all of your API keys for each respective provider in the .env file (You can utilize the .env.example for reference)

-> **Note:** For Google's models, you will need the path to application credentials, and the project ID inside of the .env
+- For Google's models, you will need the path to application credentials, and the project ID inside of the .env

 <p align="right">(<a href="#readme-top">back to top</a>)</p>